 Bike the Night did not take place in 2020 due to concerns about the coronavirus and the need for people not to congregate in large groups.
 The event didn’t take place in 2021 or 2022 either (at least not to our knowledge).
-Hopefully it will be able to return in 2023.
+We hope that it will be able to return in 2023.

 Bike the Night Cycling Event